Eddie Isbey: Later life and death

+In December 1987, shortly after leaving parliament, Isbey was appointed to the board of the Accident Compensation Corporation (ACC).
 In the 1988 New Year Honours, Isbey was appointed a Companion of the Queen's Service Order for public services.
 In 1990, he was awarded the New Zealand 1990 Commemoration Medal.

 Isbey died in Auckland on 25 July 1995 aged 77.

 Personal life

 On 9 June 1953, he married Annette Constance Graham, the daughter of Walter (Mick) Graham.
 They had two sons and one daughter.
 He met Annette (who was an artist) while attending an art exhibition in Auckland.
 His pastimes included theatre, boats, reading, art, watching football, and boxing.
 In 1978, he lived in Herne Bay, Auckland.